IrondiUg/Network_Attack_Detection/README.md

 Honeypot VM	Kali Linux + Cowrie	Hosts the Cowrie SSH honeypot
 ________________________________________
 ## 4. Cowrie Honeypot Overview
-Cowrie is a medium-interaction SSH and Telnet honeypot designed to emulate a vulnerable Linux system.
+Cowrie is a medium-interaction SSH honeypot designed to emulate a vulnerable Linux system.
 It accepts all usernames and passwords by design, allowing attackers to proceed into a simulated shell environment.
 All interactions are logged for analysis.
 Key features used in this project:
 -	Fake SSH service emulation
 -	Credential capture